Cachar College

 Cachar College is a co-educational institution established in 1960 at Silchar, India.
 It offers Intermediate (10+2 level) and First Degree Level (10+2+3 level) courses in Arts, Commerce and Science.
 The college is recognized by the UGC under Sections 2(f) and 12 (B) and is affiliated to Assam University, Silchar.
-The college has been accredited by National Assessment and Accreditation Council (NAAC) with B status.

 The college's mission is "to keep its promises to the students and to learn from its past experiences".

+Accreditation

+The college has been accredited by National Assessment and Accreditation Council (NAAC) with "B" status.

 History

 In the early 1960s, the need for an additional institute of higher education was felt in Silchar.
 As a result, Cachar College was established on 20 June 1960.
 The college got its affiliation for Arts and Commerce streams under Gauhati University during the 1961–62 academic session.

 The college started in a temporary campus and shifted to the present permanent site in 1961.
 The Science stream of the college was initiated in 1981-82.
 After Assam University started functioning in 1994, undergraduate courses of the college became affiliated under Assam University, Silchar.

 The Intermediate (10+2 level) courses of the college are affiliated under the Assam Higher Secondary Education Council.